Herpes Lawsuit Attorneys

-Herpes is an incurable sexually transmitted disease (STD).
-It requires a lifetime of prescription treatment.
-It is characterized by large sores on the skin that are painful and tender to the touch.
+Herpes requires a lifetime of prescription treatment and is characterized by large sores on the skin that are painful and tender to the touch.
+Herpes can be transmitted even if the sores are not present, which is one of the reasons why it is such a commonly transmitted STD.

 There are two types of herpes: